forquare/hashbang0.com/content/post/2020-12-26-bitwarden-rs/index.md

 ### Todo

-All is left to do s reconfigure all of my clients to point to the new endpoint, then at some point in the future remove the old Jail once I'm really happy bitwarden_rs is configured correctly.
+All is left to do s reconfigure all of my clients to point to the new endpoint, then at some point in the future remove the old Jail once I'm really happy vaultwarden is configured correctly.